doingcloudright/training/106/README.md

 4. Scroll Down and select the launch configuration you just made
 5. Name: Webserver-ASG
 6. Network: Your VPC
+7. Click Advanced and mark "Load Balancing" , "Receive traffic from one or more load balancers"
+8. At "Target Groups" Fill in your recently created Target Group
+9. Health Check Type: ELB
-7. Subnet: Select all Private Subnets!
+10. Subnet: Select all Private Subnets!
-8. Click configure scaling policies
+11. Click configure scaling policies
-9. Keep this group at its initial size
+12. Keep this group at its initial size
-10. Continue to tags: and Create your first Autoscaling Group
+13. Continue to tags where you put Name and Webserver: and Create your first Autoscaling Group
+13. After creation take a look in both the Autoscaling Group panel as well as the EC2 panel
+14. Terminate an instance created by the Autoscaling Group and see what happens on both panels

+## Creating a Load Balancer
+1. Go to the EC2 Dashboard
+2. Go to Load Balancers
+3. Click Create Load Balancer
+4. Click Create on the Application Load Balancer Create
+5. As Name type: ALB, internet-facing means the ALB is accessible from the internet and not internally
+6. Select your own VPC
+7. Availability Zones, Select All AZ's, and then all subnets tagged public
+8. Select Security Group, select the Security Group made for the Load Balancer
+9. At Configure Routing, select Existing Target Group, and consequently the one you have created ealieir
+10. At Register Targets one instance should already show up, continue with Review & Create!